CBD has changed the way we see cannabis

 Louis-Armstrong

-The association between Jazz and cannabis continued throughout the first half of the century and in 1930 Louis Armstrong was arrested in Los Angeles for cannabis possession.
-However, Jazz culture had lit a spark that would inspire young people all over the world to throw off the repression created by WWII and the 1940s saw the rise of the Beat Generation.
+The association between Jazz and cannabis continued throughout the first half of the century, and in 1930, Louis Armstrong was arrested in Los Angeles for cannabis possession.
+However, jazz culture lit a spark that inspired young people worldwide to throw off the repression created by WWII, and the 1940s saw the rise of the Beat Generation.

-Jack KerouacWhile the beat generation was all about the written and spoken word it was musical in its style.
-It often involved long passages produced as a stream of consciousness that was written in one long sitting with minimal editing.
-The flow, rhythm and meter of the words closely mimicked that of a jazz musician wailing out their groove.
+Jack KerouacWhile the Beat Generation was all about the written and spoken word, it was musical in its style.
+It often involved long passages produced as a stream of consciousness written in one prolonged sitting with minimal editing.
+The words' flow, rhythm and meter closely mimicked that of a jazz musician wailing out their groove.

 While the use of cannabis hit a creative high so did that of hemp.
-In the approach to WWII and throughout, it became known again as a crucial crop and it was claimed to have over 25,000 historical uses including ink, paint, paper, canvas, food, bank notes and building materials.
+In the approach to WWII and throughout, it became known again as a crucial crop.
+It was claimed to have over 25,000 historical uses, including ink, paint, paper, canvas, food, banknotes and building materials.

-Its use became legal in the UK and US and it could be produced in the US with the correct license.
-There was even a film produced to encourage people to grow hemp.
-At the end of the war, there were those who feared its impact on other traditional markets, and it was again prohibited.
+Its use became legal in the UK and US and could be produced in the US with the correct license.
+There was even a film made to encourage people to grow hemp.
+At the war's end, some feared its impact on other traditional markets, and it was again prohibited.
 In the following years, hemp continued to be confused with cannabis and remained underused and under-researched.

 Hippies and the art of the endocannabinoid system (ECS)

-hippies at hyde park londonShortly after, an advert in the Times declared ‘the laws against marijuana are immoral in principle and unworkable in practice’.
-3,000 people, referred to as ‘hippies’ by the media, congregated in Hyde Park, London to hold a mass ‘smoke in’.
+hippies at hyde park londonShortly after, an advert in the Times declared that ‘the laws against marijuana are immoral in principle and unworkable in practice’.
+Three thousand people, referred to as ‘hippies’ by the media, congregated in Hyde Park, London to hold a mass ‘smoke in’.
 While many people supported legalisation, the following decades saw increasing political opposition.

 Hemp was still closely associated with cannabis and it was again officially prohibited in the USA in 1971 when President Nixon began the war on drugs.
-In 1990 the first indication that human and cannabis interaction had more significance with the discovery of THC receptors in the human brain.
-The first human cannabinoid (endocannabinoid), anandamide was discovered later in 1992.
+In 1990, the first indication that human and cannabis interaction had more significance was the discovery of THC receptors in the human brain.
+The first human cannabinoid (endocannabinoid), anandamide, was discovered in 1992.

 While there was still little understanding of how cannabinoids interact with our nervous system it was clear that there was more to discover.
-These were important steps in the knowledge that revealed that there could be positive uses for cannabinoids.
+These were essential steps in the knowledge that revealed that cannabinoids could have positive uses.
 In 1993, the UK legalised hemp strains containing less than 0.2% THC.

-The potential for hemp in industry has thousands of years of history behind it and potential for the future.
-Some of its uses in the present day are composite board, brake pads, clutch pads, plastic, fuel and biodiesel.
+The potential for hemp in the industry has thousands of years of history behind it and potential for the future.
+Some of its uses today are composite board, brake pads, clutch pads, plastic, fuel and biodiesel.

 Part 2: Recent events allow CBD to change our approach to cannabis

-The 20th century was one of prohibition and a purposefully misdirected view of both hemp and cannabis.
-In the UK, this continued into the early 21st century but eventually global and local events put them back onto politician’s agendas.
+The 20th Century was one of prohibition and a purposefully misdirected view of both hemp and cannabis.
+This continued into the early 21st Century in the UK, but eventually, global and local events put them back onto politicians' agendas.

 Billy Caldwell’s cannabis oil is confiscated at Heathrow airport